 Unfortunately, the ingredients in some traditional lubes you may have used can dramatically disrupt the vaginal ecology.
 The majority contain glycerin, petrochemicals, and parabens, which have all been identified by the World Health Organization and other important public health groups and researchers as threats to a woman’s health and to our partners.
 Here are a few things you should know about traditional lubes:

 To put it simply, a healthy vagina is important for a healthy, happy life.
-Choose your lube wisely, and #dowhatsnatural!
+Choose your products wisely, and #thinkwithyourvagina !